Anarcho-punk: Origins

+International development

 United States

 Anarcho-punk spread to the United States in the late 1970s with groups like Austin's MDC and San Francisco's Dead Kennedys.
 Los Angeles' Black Flag also embraced anarchists politics between 1982 and 1986, when Henry Rollins was their vocalist.
 United States anarcho-punk generally supported revolutions in Latin America and anti-Apartheid movements and criticised the Presidency of Ronald Reagan.

 In the 1980s, New York City cultivated a thriving anarcho-punk scene.
 Beginning as a part of the larger New York hardcore scene, bands like Reagan Youth, False Prophets and Heart Attack made use of a similar musical style and mentality to their British counterparts.
 This scene split from New York hardcore as the decade progressed.
 Nausea were a key figure in the scene during this period, helping to cultivate a new scene in the city based around politics and squatting.

+The anarcho-punk fanzine and record label Profane Existence, founded in Minneapolis, became a "significant banner holder" for American scenes, particularly crust.
+Plan-It-X Records and affiliated bands such as This Bike is a Pipe Bomb and Imperial Can were associated with a folk punk scene that operated as a facet of anarcho-punk.

+In the 1990s in Philadelphia, Pennsylvania, a number of collectively organised squats, houses and venues hosted shows, political events and parties.
+Venues included the Calvary Church, Stalag 13, The Killtime, and the First Unitarian Church.
+Bands such as R.A.M.B.O., Mischief Brew, Flag of Democracy, Limp Wrist, Paint It Black, and Kid Dynamite were based in the city.
+In West Philadelphia, punks also staffed the local food cooperatives and activist spaces – such as A-Space and LAVA Zone, where groups such as Food Not Bombs and Books Through Bars would operate.

 In the 2000s, American anarcho-punk groups like Anti-Flag and Against Me gained significant mainstream success for the genre.

+Iceland

+In the 1980s Einar Örn, who had been studying in London, booked the English band Crass to play in Reykjavík. Örn formed the avant-garde anarcho-punk band KUKL, which also counted Björk as a member.
+They recorded for Crass Records and scored several British indie hits, and toured Britain with Flux of Pink Indians.
+They later regrouped as the core of pop band The Sugarcubes who signed to the One Little Indian label which was founded by Derek Birkett of Flux.